BattMoTeam/BattMo/Documentation/output.rst

 Simulation output visualization and postprocessing are best illustrated in the :ref:`Tutorials <tutorials:Tutorials>`.

-Here, we provide a very short overview of the output structure returned by :code:`runBatteryJson`.
+Here, we provide a very short overview of the output structure returned by :code:`runBattery`.
 .

 We give also an overview of simple routines to compute _static_ cell specifications.
 By static, we mean specifications